Setti Warren: Personal life

 Warren married Elizabeth Tasker "Tassy" Plummer on August 12, 2006, with John Kerry serving as his groomsman.
 A Newton native, Tassy worked on the Kerry presidential campaign, where she met Warren.
 As of 2017, Tassy is chief programs officer at the Harvard University Center on the Developing Child.
 Together they had one daughter named Abigail and a son named John.
 Warren was Catholic.

 Death

 Warren died suddenly at his home in Newton on November 2, 2025, at the age of 55.
 His death was announced in a message from Harvard Kennedy School Dean Jeremy M. Weinstein and Harvard College Dean David J. Deming.
 City of Newton Mayor Ruthanne Fuller composed an announcement of the former Mayor's death that was sent to Newton residents via email.
 Calling hours were held in the War Memorial of Newton City Hall on Thursday, Nov.
 6. A funeral service was held Friday, Nov.
 7, at Our Lady Help of Christians Church, in Nonantum, a village of Newton.

+Legacy

+In January 2026, Harvard University's Institute of Politics and the City of Newton jointly announced the Setti Warren Memorial Internship, an IOP-funded program that places a Harvard undergraduate student with Newton’s Arts and Culture and Economic Development departments to support the city’s “Building a Creative Economy” initiative.